Rapptz/discord.py/docs/guide/interactions/context_menus.rst

 Checks
 ~~~~~~~

-One of the most common current uses of context menus is to implement a variety of extended moderation features.
+Context menus can be used to implement a variety of extended moderation features.
 Some ideas might include a ``Toggle Mute``, ``Warn``, ``Report``, or ``Info`` commands.
-For implementing moderation commands like these, it will be useful to add checks in order to ensure that only those who are allowed to can use said commands.
+For implementing moderation commands like these, it is useful to add checks to ensure that only those who are allowed to can the commands.

 For examples of checks, view the :ref:`Interaction Checks Guide <guide_interaction_checks>`.